marko-pi/MPED-DIY/README.md

 For more instructions, please refer to [this forum entry](https://forum.mrhmag.com/post/miniature-turnout-decoder-12219236).

-The result can be seen on the video https://youtu.be/xufySOCpvhE
+The result can be seen on [the video](https://youtu.be/xufySOCpvhE).

 2. **Basic Multifunction Locomotive Decoder**: The idea is to have a miniature decoder that uses all the NMRA mandated and recommended CVs (mprimary address, Vstart, manufacturer ID and version, packet time-out value, configuration data), as well as extended address, acceleration and deceleration rate, Vmid, Vhigh and speed table.
 ![dl1](https://user-images.githubusercontent.com/18025812/131259720-8a87d864-df40-4d0d-986d-fecaba1cd111.png)